The Way, Way Back

 The Way, Way Back is a 2013 American coming-of-age comedy-drama film written and directed by Nat Faxon and Jim Rash in their directorial debuts.
-It stars Liam James as Duncan, an introverted 14-year-old who goes on summer vacation to Wareham, Massachusetts with his mother and her overbearing boyfriend.
+It stars Liam James as Duncan, an introverted 14-year-old who goes on summer vacation to Wareham, Massachusetts, with his mother and her overbearing boyfriend.
 It also stars Steve Carell, Toni Collette, Allison Janney, AnnaSophia Robb, Sam Rockwell, and Maya Rudolph, with Rob Corddry, Amanda Peet, Faxon, and Rash in supporting roles.

-Faxon and Rash conceived the film in the early 2000s; however, it spent several years in development hell before funding could be secured.
-Eventually, Fox Searchlight Pictures (the same studio which distributed other independent films such as Little Miss Sunshine and Juno) agreed to distribute the film.
+Faxon and Rash conceived the film in the early 2000s, but it spent several years in development hell before funding could be secured.
 Filming lasted several months during summer 2012.
-It premiered at the 2013 Sundance Film Festival, and had a wider release on July 5, 2013, where it received positive reviews and was a box office success, grossing $26.9 million against its $5 million budget.
+It premiered at the 2013 Sundance Film Festival, where Fox Searchlight Pictures (which also distributed The Descendants, co-written by Faxon and Rash, and where the film was originally in production) acquired distribution rights to it.
+The film was theatrically released in the United States on July 5, 2013, where it received positive reviews and was a box office success, grossing $26.9 million against its $5 million budget.

 Plot

-Introverted 14-year-old Duncan from Albany, New York, reluctantly goes on summer vacation to a beach house in a small seaside town near Cape Cod, Massachusetts, with his mother, Pam; her wealthy boyfriend, Trent; and Trent's arrogant daughter, Steph.
-Trent constantly puts Duncan down, frequently making comments and gestures that are condescending and rude to him.
-Steph follows suit in attitude towards him and is spoiled.
+Introverted 14-year-old Duncan from Albany, New York, reluctantly goes on summer vacation to a beach house in Wareham, Massachusetts, with his mother Pam, her wealthy boyfriend Trent, and Trent's spoiled daughter Steph.
+Trent and Steph are frequently condescending towards Duncan.

-On the way to the beach house, Trent asks Duncan to rate himself on a scale of one to ten; he says a six while Trent says he thinks he's a three.
-At the house they are greeted by the neighbors: the gregarious, hard-drinking Betty, her children Susanna and Peter, and married couple Kip and Joan.
+On the way to the beach house, Trent asks Duncan to rate himself on a scale of one to ten.
+Duncan says six, but Trent states that he is a three.
+At the house they are greeted by their neighbors: gregarious, heavy-drinking Betty, her children Susanna and Peter, and married couple Kip and Joan.
 Later that evening, Duncan and Susanna have an awkward conversation from their adjacent porches.

-Duncan discovers a small girl's bicycle in the garage, using it to explore the town.
-At a pizzaria, he runs into the staff of Water Wizz, the local water park.
-He meets Owen, who eventually takes him under his wing and shows him around the park.
-Duncan meets the park's colorful, rag-tag group of employees: Caitlin, Lewis, and Roddy.
+While exploring the town Duncan meets Owen, a worker at the local water park, Water Wizz.
+Owen takes Duncan under his wing and introduces him to the park's employees: Caitlin, Lewis, and Roddy.
 Several youths at the water park speak reverently of a legendary pass in the tube slide, wondering how it could have been done.
-Owen hires Duncan for odd jobs at the park.
+Owen hires Duncan for odd jobs at the park to help boost his confidence.

-Outside the park, Duncan is continually neglected by Pam, who indulges in drinking, staying out at night, and smoking marijuana with other adult vacationers.
-At a Fourth of July cookout, Susanna sees that he is upset and invites him to go hunting for ghost crabs with her and Peter, where they both open up about their absent fathers.
+Duncan is continually neglected by Pam, who indulges in drinking, staying out late, and smoking marijuana with other adult vacationers.
+At a Fourth of July cookout, Susanna invites him to go hunting for ghost crabs with her and Peter, where they both open up about their absent fathers.
 Later that night, Duncan witnesses Trent and Joan kissing, but does not tell anyone.